weewx/weewx/docs_src/utilities/wee_import-cumulus.md

     Unique records processed: 2305; Last timestamp: 2016-12-30 00:00:00 AEST (1483020000)
     ```

-    Again if there is more than one Cumulus monthly log file and if the `--date` option is used then the progress information may instead look similar to:
+    Again if there is more than one Cumulus monthly log file and if the `--date` option is used the progress information may instead look similar to:

     ```
     Period 4 ...